mauritssilvis/challenges/java/executable_jar_maven_intellij/README.md

 ### 1.3 IntelliJ IDEA

 This project is set up using [IntelliJ IDEA](https://www.jetbrains.com/idea/).
+A brief description of IntelliJ IDEA is given in the [IntelliJ IDEA section](../#22-intellij-idea) of [Challenges > Java](..).
-A brief overview of the IntelliJ IDEA project basics is given in the [IntelliJ IDEA](../basic_maven_project_intellij#13-intellij-idea) section of [Setting up a basic Maven project using IntelliJ IDEA](../basic_maven_project_intellij).
+The used IntelliJ IDEA configuration is described in the [IntelliJ IDEA section](../basic_maven_project_intellij#13-intellij-idea) of [Setting up a basic Maven project using IntelliJ IDEA](../basic_maven_project_intellij).

 #### 1.3.1 Run configurations

-The project comes with two run configuration, one for creating and one for executing the resulting JAR.
+The current project comes with two run configuration, one for creating and one for executing the resulting JAR.

 ## 2. Issues and solutions

 While setting up and building a Maven project, several problems may occur.
-I partly documented these problems in the [Issues and solutions](../basic_maven_project_intellij#2-issues-and-solutions) section of [Setting up a basic Maven project using IntelliJ IDEA](../basic_maven_project_intellij).
+I partly documented these problems in the [Issues and solutions section](../basic_maven_project_intellij#2-issues-and-solutions) of [Setting up a basic Maven project using IntelliJ IDEA](../basic_maven_project_intellij).

 Additional problems may occur when trying to execute a JAR created using Maven.
 I describe the problems related to the [Maven JAR plugin](#21-maven-jar-plugin-issues), including possible solutions.